- Bupa Platinum consultant

 Areas of interest

 Skin tumours /cancer; Photodynamic Therapy; Acne and acne scarring; Rosacea; Rashes; Laser surgery eg for birth marks, tattoos, facial thread veins, resurfacing for acne scars and sun damage; Dermatological surgery for all skin cancer and benign lumps and bumps; Cosmetic treatments; Mole checks; Warts and verrucas; Sun damage; Proctology (including pruritus ani, anal tags, and haemorrhoids); Dermalux LED light therapy for scars, post surgery wound healing and inflammatory skin disease; Cryotherapy treatment for various skin lesions.
+Pharmacogenomics (PGx) to determine what medications work for patients and which ones should be dose adjusted or avoided altogether.

 Medical secretaries